 Readerware can display thumbnail images in the detail view panels.
-You can choose to display the first, the first two, the last or no images.
+You can choose to display the first, both or no images.
 You can also specify the image location.

 Default Tab

 Readerware normally selects the Summary tab when the detail view is displayed.
 You can change that and make any tab the default.